Gabi Garcia: 2022–2024

-Garcia was then invited to compete at the 2022 ADCC World Championship in the over 60kg division once again.
+Garcia was invited to compete at the 2022 ADCC World Championship in the over 60 kg division once again.
 She submitted Nikki Lloyd-Griffiths in the opening round with an armbar, but then lost to Amy Campo on points in the semi-final.
 She won the bronze medal by default after Kendall Reusing was injured in her match and unable to compete.